 Mr. Levy’s recent private transaction representations in the real estate and energy infrastructure spaces include: Five Point Capital Partners in connection with its $500 million midstream oil and gas pipeline and terminal joint venture with Matador Resources; a fund managed by Fortress Investment Group in the acquisition and restructuring of a crude oil and refined products handling terminal; a fund managed by Amherst Holdings, LLC in connection with the acquisition, development and disposition of over $650 million in single-family home portfolios; Silverstein Properties in connection with the structuring and development of various real property assets in New York City, including 30 Park Place, One West End and 1177 Avenue of the Americas; Queensland Investment Corp. in its acquisition of The Shops at Tanforan mall in San Bruno, California; AustralianSuper in the $900 million acquisition of an interest in the Ala Moana Center in Honolulu from General Growth Properties; and Formation Capital in the acquisition of a $763 million portfolio of European health care properties.

-Mr. Levy is a frequent lecturer on tax issues involving FIRPTA, REITs and partnerships.
+Mr. Levy is a frequent lecturer and author on tax issues involving FIRPTA, REITs and partnerships.
+He has published extensively on topics including transactions involving FIRPTA companies, section 1202, bankrupt partnerships and disregarded entities, debt-equity controversy and modern REITs and corporate tax, among many other topics.
 He is a member of the National Association of Real Estate Investment Trusts and repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business.